tritonas00/system-tar-and-restore/README.md

 - (Optional) Bootloader and target disk (MBR).
 Grub2 and Syslinux are both supported.
    If Syslinux is selected, it will ask for additional kernel options which will be written in syslinux.cfg.
    If a raid array is selected, the script will install the bootloader in all disks that the array contains.
+   In case of UEFI, only Grub2 is supported by the script and /boot/efi will be used automatically.

 - Select Mode.
 If **Restore Mode** is selected it will ask the archiver you used to create the backup archive and the backup archive itself.
 This can be obtained locally (by entering the full path of the file), or remotelly